ghga-de/hexkit/docs/notes.md

 Eventually this will be translated into proper documentation.

 - Inbound providers should have a `run` method that takes zero arguments
-- If an inbound protocol contains coroutines, the responsibility for managing the async event loop lies with the provider.
-I.e. the provider's `run` method MUST NOT be a coroutine.